 Age can be another factor.
 Younger investors can usually afford to be more aggressive with their investments than older investors can because they have a longer time horizon and are better able to withstand market volatility.
 Those approaching retirement are often advised to maintain a safer portfolio.

-There are a few different approaches to investing $1 million depending on your risk tolerance, financial goals and the amount of time for which you plan to invest it.
+There are a few different approaches for the best way to invest $1 million dollars depending on your risk tolerance, financial goals and the amount of time for which you plan to invest it.
 Here are two of the best ways to do so.

 Some investors may choose to invest the entire $1 million immediately, with a strategy called lump sum investing.
 A 2012 study from the brokerage firm Vanguard found that lump sum investing generally outperforms dollar-cost averaging over the long run in the U.S., U.K. and Australian stock and bond markets.
 Even though dollar-cost averaging mitigates the risk of a sudden downturn, Vanguard determined that lump sum investing nets higher returns two-thirds of the time.